 The fence is durable and nearly invisible.
-These are great option if you live in a housing development and your homeowners association doesn't allow visible fencing.
+These are great options if you live in housing development and your homeowners' association doesn't allow visible fencing.
 The Tenax Corporation offers a great polypropylene mesh fence in its Pet & Wildlife section of DIY, Pet & Garden.
 If you have a larger dog, make sure the fence is high enough to prevent him from jumping over it.

 In-ground and wireless fences